 The school's Admissions policy is in compliance with the 2014 Code.
 The school has one main admission date at the start of the Autumn term each year, in line with the LA policy.
 The Reception class intake of 30 children is normally staggered at the beginning of the Autumn term.

 Parents who want to apply for a place in the Reception class for their child should complete a Common Application Form (CAF) from their Local Authority naming St James C of E Primary School.
 This form should be completed during the Autumn term of the school year preceding the September in which they expect their child to start school.
 In Haringey, children of Reception age start school in the September of the school year in which they will become five years old.
-Our school’s supplementary form should only be completed by those applying under Criteria 3 and 4 (please see our Admissions policy 2018-2019 so that the governors may consider their application fully, and returned to the school by 15th January 2018, The Common Application Form (CAF) should be submitted to the home authority - for Haringey residents this is Haringey Admissions Service, also by 15th January 2018.
+Our school’s supplementary form should only be completed by those applying under Criteria 3 and 4 so that the governors may consider their application fully, and returned to the school by 15th January 2019, The Common Application Form (CAF) should be submitted to the home authority - for Haringey residents this is Haringey Admissions Service, also by 15th January 2019.
 You can download a St James Cof E Primary Supplementary form here.

 Please note that offers are made for a full time place from the September following a child’s fourth birthday.
 The place may be deferred until later in the school year but not beyond the point at which they reach compulsory school age and not beyond the beginning of the final term of the school year for which the offer was made.
 The school will hold any deferred place for a child.
 Where parents wish, a child may attend part time until they reach compulsory school age.
 A child reaches compulsory school age on the prescribed day following his /her fifth birthday (or on his or her fifth birthday if it falls on the prescribed day).
 The prescribed days are 31 December, 31 March and 31 August.
 For further information on admission of children below compulsory school age and deferred entry to school, please contact the School Office.